 Scottish Guardianship Service

-Scottish Guardianship Service works with children and young people who arrive in Scotland unaccompanied and separated from their families.
-The service will support unaccompanied asylum seeking and trafficked children and young people.
+The Scottish Guardianship Service works with children and young people who arrive in Scotland unaccompanied and separated from their families.
+The service supports unaccompanied asylum seeking and trafficked children and young people.

-Guardians support the young people by helping them to navigate the immigration and welfare processes, feel supported and empowered throughout the asylum process and assist them to access the help they need when they need it and help them make informed decisions about their future.
+Guardians support the young people by helping them navigate the immigration and welfare processes, and feel supported and empowered throughout the asylum process, assisting them to access the help they need when they need it, and make informed decisions about their future.

-Aberlour and Scottish Refugee Council are the principal partners in the
+Aberlour and the Scottish Refugee Council are the principal partners in the

-guardianship pilot which is intended to be an innovative new service for children and young people which will serve as a groundbreaking piece of action research with the potential for wider application.
+guardianship pilot, which is an innovative service for children and young people and serves as a ground breaking piece of action research with the potential for wider application.